pruthviishere/Post2Bookmark.AI/README.md

 # Post2Bookmark.AI

-📌  A lightweight Chrome extension that helps you save and categorize posts with a single click.
-Built for professionals, learners, and developers, it uses AI categorization to organize your bookmarks for easy access—all while keeping your data private and secure.
+📌  A lightweight Chrome extension that helps you save and categorize posts with a single click.it uses AI categorization to organize your bookmarks for easy access—all while keeping your data private and secure.

 🌟 Features